eficode-academy/kubernetes-katas/01-pods-deployments.md

 ## 1.5 Testing Kubernetes promise of resilience by deleting a pod

-Before we move forward, lets see if we can delete a pod, and if it comes to life automatically:
+> A great first mistake that many newcomers make,
+> is to create a _deployment_, and when they're done,
+> delete the pod.. and what happens then? - A new pod is created in its place.

+Let's see this in action:

 ```shell
 $ kubectl delete pod nginx-431080787-9r0lx
 pod "nginx-431080787-9r0lx" deleted
 ```

 As soon as we delete a pod, a new one is created, satisfying the desired state by the deployment, which is - it needs at least one pod running nginx.

-So we see that a **new** nginx pod is created (with a new ID):
+So rightfully we see that a **new** nginx pod is created (with a new name):

 ```shell
 $ kubectl get pods